-Both these dynamics are strong in the state of Maryland.
-When it comes to educational attainment, immigrants in the state are 22.2 percent more likely to hold a graduate degree than natives.
-They are also more than twice as likely to be educated at less than a high-school level.
-The foreign-born population is also strikingly more likely to be working age, which we define in this brief as ranging in age from 25 to 64.
-In Maryland, 73.8 percent of the foreign-born population falls into that age band, while only 50.9 percent of the native-born population does.
-That 22.8-percentage point gap has major implications for the state's workforce.
-In 2014, Maryland's immigrants were 35.5 percent more likely to be actively employed than the state's native-born residents-a reality driven largely by the fact that a larger than average share of the native-born population was under the age of 25.
-Foreign-born individuals punched above their weight class as workers as well: In 2014, they made up 19.1 percent of all employed individuals in the state, despite accounting for 14.8 percent of Maryland's population overall.
+What's more, the foreign-born population is also more likely to be working age, which we define in this brief as ranging in age from 25 to 64.
+In Ohio, 67.8 percent of the foreign-born population falls into that age band, while only 51.6 percent of the native-born population does.
+That 16.2-percentage point gap has major implications for the state's workforce.
+In 2014, Ohio's immigrants were 23.5 percent more likely to be actively employed than the state's native-born residents-a reality driven largely by the fact that a larger than average share of native-born population had already reached retirement age.
+Foreign-born individuals punched above their weight class as workers as well: In 2014, they made up 5.1 percent of all employed individuals in the state, despite accounting for 4.2 percent of Ohio's overall population.